 Change in GMP1

-Pagination and Linkages for multi-parts MT564 / MT 568 Announcements
+Pagination and Linkages for multi-parts MT564 (seev.031 / seev.035) & linked MT 568 Announcements

-Note: This section is not applicable to ISO 20022 since there is no MX messages matching the functionality of the MT 568 Narrative.
+.

+3.7.5.1 Scenario 1 – Multiple Paginated MT 564 (seev.031 / seev.035)

-For long MT564 and MT568 messages for which the length would overcome the 10K character limit on SWIFTNet FIN, a pagination mechanism is available through the use of the 28E field present at the top of both messages:
+For long notification or movement preliminary advice messages for which the length would overcome the maximum network payload size limit (for instance 10K characters on SWIFTNet FIN or 100 KB on SwiftNet Interact or FINplus for the payload), a pagination mechanism is available through the use of the Pagination element (filed :28E: for ISO 15022) present at the top of these messages.

 This could occur for instance if there are 10s or 100s of different options to choose from within a given event or if a long list of 100s or 1000s of account and account owners must be provided or if very long narrative text must be provided.

-In this case, accounts or options or long narrative information could eventually be split amongst several multi-parts linked MT564 messages and several multi-parts linked MT 568 messages.
+In this case, accounts or options or long narrative information could eventually be split amongst several multi-parts linked notification or movement preliminary advice messages.

-The splitting of the MT564 information contents should follow the following guidelines:
+The splitting of the information contents within the notification or movement preliminary advice should follow the following guidelines (see section 1.4 for references to ISO 20022 sequences identification):

-If sequence B has too much account information (i.e. account bulking - many accounts repetitions seq.
-B1, B2, B3,...)
+If sequence B2 has too much account information (i.e. account bulking - many accounts repetitions of seq.
+B2)

-Fill the MT564 with all A, D, E and F sequences and add as many B sequences that can fit, and (i.e. sequences A+B1+D+E+F)
+Fill the notification or movement preliminary advice with all A, B, D, E and F sequences and add as many B2 sequences that can fit, and

-send all A, D, E and F sequences as in the first MT564 plus the additional B sequences in the next MT564(s) (i.e. seq.
-A+B2+D+E+F followed by A+B3+D+E+F etc…)
+send all A, B, D, E and F sequences as in the first notification or movement preliminary advice plus the additional B2 sequences in the following notification or movement preliminary advice(s) messages)

 If sequence E has too much options information (many Options present)

-fill the MT564 with all A, B, D and F sequences and add as many E sequences that can fit, and (i.e. seq.
+fill the notification or movement preliminary advice with all A, B, D and F sequences and add as many E sequences that can fit, and (i.e. seq.
 A+B+D+E1+F)

-send all A, B, D and F sequences as in the first MT564 plus the additional E sequences in the next MT564(s) (i.e. seq.
+send all A, B, D and F sequences as in the first notification or movement preliminary advice plus the additional E sequences in the next MT564(s) (i.e. seq.
 A+B+D+E2+F followed by A+B+D+E3+F etc…).

 If there are both too much accounts repetition and options information, it is recommended not to bulk on an account level.

-The Page Number field (:28E:Page Number/Continuation Indicator) in MT 564 sequence A must start at page “1” and must be incremented by 1 for each subsequent page.
+The Page Number field (in :28E:Page Number/Continuation Indicator in MT 564 sequence A or in the seev.031 / seev.035 in the Pagination/PageNumber element) must start at page “1” and must be incremented by 1 for each subsequent pages.

+In addition, all notification or movement preliminary advice messages in the multi-parts chain of notification or movement preliminary advice messages must link back to the previous notification or movement preliminary advice message in the chain using the Previous Notification Identification (PREV reference) and all notification or movement preliminary advice message in the multi-parts chain of MT564 must also be linked through the usage of the Pagination (28E) field.

+With the exception of the first notification or movement preliminary advice message in the chain of multipart notification or movement preliminary advice message, all other notification or movement preliminary advice message (REPL or REPE) messages that are part of the multi-parts chain of notification or movement preliminary advice message must NOT link back to the MT564 chain sent previously.

+The way these messages are linked is illustrated here: